aalllxx/aalllxx.github.io/_posts/2016-08-16-Squash-Ball-Tracking.markdown

 I had also been messing around extensively in MATLAB.
 This was my first time working in MATLAB and I was impressed with the documentation available on all built-in functions.
 My first real taste of computer vision came from reading the help articles on functions with input arguments I couldn't understand.
 I remember struggling with the [Kalman Filter](http://www.mathworks.com/help/vision/examples/using-kalman-filter-for-object-tracking.html) for a day or two and slowly understanding the difference between detection and tracking.

-To keep at bay my growing anxiety that my project may fail, I binge-watched a graduate level [Udacity course on computer vision](https://www.udacity.com/course/introduction-to-computer-vision--ud810) with Professor Aaron Bobick formerly of Georgia Tech.
+To keep at bay my growing anxiety that my project may fail, I binge-watched a  [Udacity course on computer vision](https://www.udacity.com/course/introduction-to-computer-vision--ud810) with Professor Aaron Bobick formerly of Georgia Tech.
 His course is excellent.
 I learned about [Fourier Transforms](https://classroom.udacity.com/courses/ud810/lessons/3515968538/concepts/34851485780923#), and [stereo geometry](https://classroom.udacity.com/courses/ud810/lessons/2965048666/concepts/29469186670923#), and a million other fascinating topics, but at the end of the day, none of it was really applicable to the basic tracking problem I was looking to solve.

 In my hunt for scholarly help I found **[Computer Vision in Sports](http://www.springer.com/us/book/9783319093956)** (Springer International, 2014) which, after a week in interlibrary transit from the University of Wisconsin, changed my whole direction for the project.